inkanfung/LoanCalculator/KanOnerioSolution/README.md

 **Retry Mechanism:**

+A Retry Mechanism is a strategy used to handle transient failures by retrying failed requests.

 - Incorporate a retry mechanism that automatically retries failed requests with exponential backoff and jitter.
-- This strategy helps to alleviate the impact of transient network issues by giving the remote service a chance to recover before the next retry.
+- This strategy helps to alleviate the impact by giving the remote service a chance to recover before the next retry.
 - The exponential backoff helps to prevent overwhelming the remote service, while the jitter helps to avoid synchronization among retries.

 **Timeout Management:**

+Timeout Management involves setting appropriate timeouts for API requests to prevent the application from hanging indefinitely while waiting for a response.

 - Set appropriate timeouts for API requests to ensure that the application does not hang indefinitely when waiting for a response.
 - By enforcing a timeout, the application can fail fast and recover gracefully in case of a slow or unresponsive remote service.